-Liquidity risk is the probability of loss arising from situations where the Syndicate either has insufficient cash or liquid funds to meet its financial obligations as they fall due or is required to sell assets below their fair value to meet cash flow demands.
+Liquidity risk Is defined as the risk of the Syndicate being unable to meet its financial obligations as they fall due, as a result of the insufficient liquid resources.
 The Syndicate's appetite is to maintain sufficient liquidity to meet liabilities as they fall due.
 Cash will only be held for routine cash flow purposes, or where there is a specific regulatory requirement.
 The Syndicate accepts exposure to liquidity risk with the aim of enhancing investment return whilst preserving capital.

-The Syndicate aims to maintain a diversified and appropriately liquid portfolio aimed at minimising the mismatch in cash flows between the assets and net-liabilities.
+The Syndicate aims to maintain a diversified and appropriately liquid portfolio.
 Illiquid investments will be considered on a case-by-case basis depending on the supporting justification; these securities will be subject to regular review to ensure the impact on liquidity risk is immaterial.